yegor256/xdsd/_drafts/2014-04-07-incremental-feature.md

 Of course, the whole process is driven by the spirit of [PDD]({% post_url 2009/2009-03-04-pdd %}).

+Let's assume that a "project" is something that satisfies a number of constraints or rules.
+Like a living organism that
 The job of a Project Manager is to keep the project in a stable state, which means (depending on the project, of course):